codahale/veil/docs/src/design/schnorr.md

 Signing is as follows, given a message in 32KiB blocks $M_0...M_N$, a private scalar $d$, and a public point $Q$.

-First, an unkeyed hash is initialized and used to absorb the message blocks and the signer's public key:
+First, an unkeyed duplex is initialized and used to absorb the message blocks and the signer's public key:

 $$
 \text{Cyclist}(\epsilon, \epsilon, \epsilon) \\